 - Follow instructions from the museum staff.

-- Please leave your bag in the storage at reception.
+- Bags larger than an A4-size paper are not allowed in the museum.
+You can (at your own risk) leave your bag in the designated storage area.
 There is no cloakroom available.

 - Follow the indicated route through the museum using the consecutive numbers on the map.